potomak/gist-txt/README.md

 npm run build
 ```

-to build a minimized bundle that contains the main script (`gist-txt.js`) and
+to build a minimized bundle that contains the game engine all its dependencies.
-all dependencies.

 ### Development